joinbox/guidelines/styleguide/sql.md

 ## performance

 - make sure indexes on the queries you are filtering on are set.
-- try to query first again the good indexes ( id, name etc ) before using indexes / fields like a deleted flag.
+- try to query first again the good indexes ( id, name etc ) before using indexes / fields like a deleted flag